TheGoldLab/Lab_Pipelines/README.md

 1) Install miniconda and follow setup instructions.
 2) Write down its location for later.
-3) Launch Anaconda Prompt (miniconda3) from the Start menu.
+3) Launch Anaconda Prompt (miniconda3) from the Start menu/applications folder.
 4) To set up the pyramid environment, copy and paste this code into Anaconda Prompt and run it:
 ```
 cd pyramid